yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 }
 ```

-In a nutshell, we are declaring the `target` variable and we're specifying our PE header in it.
-The rest of the code simply initiates an enourmous loop that will go through the entire memory of the current process looking for any occurrence of `This program cannot be run in DOS mode`.
+In short, we are declaring the `target` variable and we're specifying our PE header in it.
+The rest of the code simply initiates an enormous loop that will go through the entire memory of the current process looking for any occurrences of `This program cannot be run in DOS mode`.

 And if this string is found at any place in memory, it will be zeroed out.
-Let's now compile our binary :
+Let's now compile our binary:

 ```bash
 ┌──(ori㉿ori)-[~/…/client/testing]